Ericsson/dataplanebook/src/threading/threading.rst

 being interrupted by the kernel during the call, is that it may interfere with the forward progress of (i.e, block) other threads.
-Such a situation is generally not a threat to functional correctness of the application, but may have disasterous affects on throughput and latency - in particular latency jitter.
+Such a situation is generally not a threat to functional correctness of the application, but may have disastrous affects on throughput and latency - in particular latency jitter.
 Simply put, :term:`preemption safety` is to performance what :term:`thread safety` is for correctness.